 A book by an Avondale academic revealing the Anzac’s deep but concealed interest in spirituality is world-ranking research, says the historian who launched it.

-The former Lakes Mail editor will share stories from his journalism career as one of the living books at Avondale’s free Human Library this Saturday (April 7).
+The former Lakes Mail editor shared stories from his journalism career as one of the living books at Avondale’s free Human Library on April 7.

 The Anzacs by reputation were not a religious bunch, yet five of their most prominent and distinguished members engaged voluntarily with matters of belief.
 What may surprise you is they were not rare.